There are A LOT of markets in Gran Canaria. From the large to the small. Here is my complete guide to Gran Canaria markets.

 2. San Mateo Market Gran Canaria

-There is also a large tent for dancing.
-The dance floor was full when I got there!
-There is then a small mix of handicraft and clothing stalls.
+San Mateo market also has a large tent for dancing.
+The dance floor was full when I got there.

-The highlight of this market for me was the discovery of the Palmetto restaurant, next to the bus station!
 The appearance and location of Palmetto didn’t exactly present an image of high-quality food.
-However, they had several tables on the street opposite the restaurant and when I walked past I saw some amazing looking food – and every table was full!
+However, they had several tables on the street opposite the restaurant and when I walked past I saw some amazing looking food – and every table was full.

 How to get to San Mateo Market

-⇒ Don’t miss my post on the 20 Best Gran Canaria Day Trips and Tours.
+⇒ Don’t miss my post on the 20 Best Gran Canaria Excursions

 Markets Gran Canaria in the South

-This market moves around.
-On a Tuesday it goes to Arguienta and then on a Friday it is the big one – Mogan.
-I was actually quite disappointed with this market.
-There was a lot of tat – designer knock-offs, cheap clothes etc. The market hall had slightly better offerings around fruit and vegetables and quite a few aloe vera stalls.
+I was actually quite disappointed with this Maspalomas market.
+There was a lot of tat – designer knock-offs, cheap clothes etc. The San Fernando Gran Canaria market hall had slightly better offerings around fruit and vegetables and quite a few aloe vera stalls.

 How to get to the Market in Maspalomas

-Ideally, make a day of visiting the market.
+Ideally, make a day of visiting Morgan market.
 There are loads of good fresh seafood restaurants on the harbor.